lab596/civiform/Getting-started.md

 ## Setting up your environment

+Note: these instructions assume a unix environment, scroll down for Windows.

 Start here!
 This step is a prerequisite for everything that follows, even if you only want to interact with a local server without pushing changes.
 If you're working in Windows, check out [Getting started with Windows](getting-started-with-windows.md).

 1. [Join GitHub](https://github.com/join).